Allergy Services for Primary Care Physicians: Expanding Access to Long-Term Allergy Relief

 Consider In-Office Allergy Testing and Treatment

-While 50 to 60 million Americans suffer from environmental and food allergies, only a fraction seek treatment from a specialist.
+While over 100 million Americans suffer from environmental and food allergies, only a fraction seek treatment from a specialist.
 This situation creates an opportunity for providers to offer allergy testing and treatment services inside the practice.

 United Allergy Services (UAS) partners with providers to significantly enhance the clinical and financial performance of the practice and improve the lives of patients.
 We expand access to affordable, high-quality allergy care seamlessly delivered in-office, under the direction and supervision of the on-site provider.